NBA draft lottery: 1990–2026: Weighted lottery system

 In 1995, the NBA had an agreement with the two expansion franchises, the Toronto Raptors and the Vancouver Grizzlies that neither team would be eligible to obtain the first overall pick in the 1996, 1997 and 1998 drafts.
 The Raptors won the 1996 lottery but were forced to settle for the second pick.
 Another combination was drawn and resulted in the Philadelphia 76ers getting the first pick.
 Two years later, the Grizzlies won the lottery and likewise had to pick second in the draft, while the L.A.
 Clippers obtained the first pick.
 The Raptors did not pick first until 2006, when they won the lottery as the fifth-worst non-playoff team.
 The Grizzlies have yet to hold the first selection.

+Starting in 2027: 3-2-1 format

+In 2027, the NBA will implement the "3-2-1 format", aiming to disincentivize tanking by expanding the lottery to 16 teams and reducing the odds of the teams with the worst records receiving the first overall pick.
+All teams that failed to reach the playoffs or the play-in tournament will receive three lottery balls, except the three teams with the worst overall records will be considered “draft relegated” and lose one ball, thus only receiving two.
+However, those three teams are guaranteed to pick within the top twelve to compensate for the penalty, whereas all remaining 13 others can fall down to 16th.
+The four teams that secure the ninth and tenth seeds in the play-in tournament will receive two lottery balls.
+Lastly, the two teams that lose in the play-in games between the seventh seed and the eighth seed will receive one lottery ball, both provisionally.
+However, any play-in team that makes the playoffs graduate out of the lottery completely.

+The new format will also forbid teams from winning the first overall pick in consecutive drafts.
+It will also forbid teams from winning a top-five pick in three consecutive drafts.
+Additionally, protecting picks from the 12th pick to the 15th pick will no longer be allowed.